nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-SeniorLove is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+**SeniorLove** is a contact management desktop app which aims to facilitate community workers' visits to the elderly.
+It is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Senior Love can get your contact management tasks done faster than traditional GUI apps.

 ##Table of Contents
 - [Quick start](#quick-start)